Thank God For Who? No Way!

-This Thursday many of you will sit down to eat with people that will take your joy from you (if you let them).
+This Thursday many of you will sit down to eat with people that will STEAL YOUR JOY from you (if you let them).

 And I know what you’re saying to me, “But you don’t know them, Mark!”
 Or, “But you don’t know how they treat me, Mark!“

 Thank God and Sing

 Let me share with you from a wonderful man I look forward to meeting when I get to heaven, the Swedish Reverend Hammarsten.
 He writes about Ephesians 5:18-21.
 If you’ll pardon my efforts, I have greatly reduced his devotional for this day:

 “. . .
 The Gatherings of God’s children easily become spiritless.
 The time is consumed in unprofitable conversation.
 They do not always “redeem the time” when they come together.
 Then, having whiled away the meeting, they perhaps sing a song as a pretense to cover the mischief, but . . . even singing can put God’s Spirit to flight. . .
 Hence in connection with singing, Paul exhorts the Christians to thank God in [and FOR] all things, and submit themselves one to another. . .
 But how can I sing?
 Begin by thanking God, thanking Him for everything.
 All that He sends you is worthy of praise.

 Reverend Hammarsten then ends with this: